marshall7m/terraform-aws-infrastructure-live-ci/README.md

 Features:
 - Create a feature for handling deleted terragrunt folder using git diff commands
 - Create a feature for handling migrated terragrunt directories using git diff commands / tf state pull
+- Allow GRAPH_SCAN to be toggled on a PR-level without having to change via Terraform module/CodeBuild console

 - merge into master
 - create first release!